Web Scraping with rvest

 class(html_obj)

 • XML stands for “Extensible Markup Language”.
-It’s a markup language (like HTML and Markdown), useful for representing data. rvest will store the HTML file as an XML.
+It’s a markup language (like HTML and Markdown), useful for representing a document. rvest will store the HTML file as an XML.

 • We can use html_elements() and the selectors we found in the previous section to get the elements we want.
 Insert the found selectors as the css argument.